Gregory L. Lof, PhD, CCC-SLP, FASHA

 PhD, Communication Disorders, University of Wisconsin, Madison

-Dr. Lof's research, teaching and clinical interests primarily are with children with speech sound disorders.
+Dr. Lof's research, teaching and clinical interests primarily are with children who have speech sound disorders.
+He is involved in promoting evidence-based clinical practice, helping clinicians distinguish between pseudoscience and science.
 Recently he has been studying the lack of efficacy for using nonspeech oral motor exercises to change speech sound productions.

 Publications & Presentations: